 You may have noticed Windows XP making an appearance in blogs and news articles recently.
-The reason being that Microsoft Extended Support for Windows XP will end in April 2014.
+The reason being that Microsoft Extended Support for Windows XP has now ended.
 What does this mean?
 Well, Microsoft will no longer be offering any technical support or security updates for Windows XP beyond this date.

 Many businesses still use Windows XP so Microsoft have recently promised to update their anti-malware for Windows XP until July 2015.
 It’s good news for Windows XP users as it means their security software will continue to detect and fix new malware and virus threats targeting Windows XP until July 2015.
 This gives businesses more time to prepare.